jenkinsci/plugin-installation-manager-tool/README.md

 For plugins listed in a .txt file, each plugin must be listed on a new line.
 Comments beginning with `#` will be filtered out.
 Other [import formats](https://issues.jenkins-ci.org/browse/JENKINS-58147) coming soon.

 #### Other Information
-The plugin manager tries to use update center json to get the latest information about a plugin's dependencies.
-If this information is unavailable, it will use the dependency information in the provided in the MANIFEST.MF file after the plugin has been downloaded.
+The plugin manager tries to use update center data to get the latest information about a plugin's dependencies.
+If this information is unavailable, it will use the dependency information from the downloaded plugin's MANIFEST.MF file.